miksel1/FNF-ScrewedEngine/README.md

 ### Shaders:
    * WIP!
 Currently they dont work.
 ### Eyesores:
    * That rainbowy thing from Polygonized and Glitch, added into Psych!
-(Currently broken due to the shaders not working.)
    * I may've forgotten a few...

 ## Atleast one change to every week: